Enver Pasha: Armistice and exile

 Accompanying Mehmed Ali Sâmi, Enver's new pseudonym, was his Unionist comrade Bahaeddin Şakir.
 Sâmi would be a doctor representing the Turkish Red Crescent in Russia.
 On 10 October 1919, their plane flight took off from the German border and stopped in Königsberg and then Šiauliai but crashed in the outskirts of Kaunas, Lithuania.
 Stranded in a country teeming with Allied soldiers, they were not recognized by journalists or occupation forces until they were about to escape.
 They were eventually arrested for two months, but Enver and Şakir managed to escape from the Lithuanian prison back to Berlin.
 Enver and Şakir tried again to enter Russia by air but their plane broke down and crashed not even beyond the German border.
 After tending to their wounds in a near by village, they returned to Berlin.
 Enver's insistence to arrive to Moscow by plane costed them another plane crash in flight trials.
 Eventually Cemal joined the duo, and using a plane that successfully passed flight tests they set off once again for Moscow.
 But hearing strange noises from the engine, Enver asked the pilot to turn back.
 After small repairs to the plane Enver attempted a fifth flight to Moscow, where the plane disintegrated one hour into the flight.
 While Enver was determined to make a grand entrance from the sky, Şakir and Cemal gave up and instead joined a Russian prisoner of war convoy heading back to their homeland.
 Enver's new alias was now Herr Altman, "a German Jewish Communist of no importance".
 In his sixth attempt, a one-seat plane carrying Enver and a pilot malfunctioned in mid-air and landed in British-occupied Danzig.
 Enver begged the pilot to repair the plane lest he would be captured by the British.
 Taking off once again, they only made it as far as Königsberg.
-The plane once again repaired, they made it to Bolshevik occupied Estonia to refill on gas, but the Bolsheviks arrested Enver, mistaking him for a fugitive Baltic German count that fled to Germany, and imprison him in the city of Reval.
+The plane once again repaired, they made it to Bolshevik occupied Estonia to refill on gas, but the Bolsheviks arrested Enver, mistaking him for a fugitive Baltic German count that fled to Germany, and imprisoned him in the city of Reval.
 Enver's case for his identity was not helped when an Estonian peasant identified him as the abusive count.
 Enver took up painting in prison, at one point painting a portrait of the warden and his family.
 With the Estonian-German peace treaty, Enver was repatriated to Germany as the German count.